MicrosoftDocs/win32/desktop-src/NetMon2/getcapturetimestamp.md

 ---
-Description: The GetCaptureTimeStamp function returns the time and date when the capture started recording frames. ms.assetid: a7120a7c-5031-4c71-a177-f08c41037b3c
+description: The GetCaptureTimeStamp function returns the time and date when the capture started recording frames. ms.assetid: a7120a7c-5031-4c71-a177-f08c41037b3c
 title: GetCaptureTimeStamp function (Netmon.h) ms.topic: reference